HIT-HSSL/MFDedup/README.md

 + Write a series of versions into the system
 ```
-MFDedup --task=write --Path=[a files contains a list of files to write]
+MFDedup --task=write --Path=[a file contains a list of files to write]
 ```
+exmaple/filelist is an example for file list.
+There should not exist any empty line in the file list.
 + Restore a version of from the system
 ```
 MFDedup --task=restore --RestorePath=[where the restored file is to locate] --RestoreRecipe=[which version to restore(1 ~ no. of the last version)] --MaxVersion=[how many versions exists in the system]